GrahamDerry/livesub-classroom-prototype/README.md

-# LiveSub Classroom - Weekend Prototype
+# LiveSub Classroom - Multi-Device Caption Broadcast System

-A single-page web application for EFL (English as a Foreign Language) teaching that provides real-time speech-to-text captions with Thai translations.
-Perfect for classroom use with projector or screen sharing.
+A real-time caption broadcast system for classroom use that provides speech-to-text captions from a teacher's device to multiple student devices via WebSocket.
+Perfect for EFL (English as a Foreign Language) teaching with projector or screen sharing.

 ## Features

-### 🎤 Real-time Speech Recognition
+### 🎤 Real-time Speech Recognition & Broadcasting
 - Uses Chrome's Web Speech API for continuous speech-to-text
-- Large, prominent live captions for classroom visibility
+- WebSocket-based real-time caption broadcasting
+- Teacher device captures speech and broadcasts to all connected students
 - Automatic reconnection on network glitches
 - Pause/resume functionality for better control

+### 📱 Multi-Device Support
+- **Teacher Interface**: Full-featured caption creation and management
+- **Student Interface**: Clean, dedicated view for receiving captions
+- **Real-time Sync**: Captions appear instantly on all student devices
+- **Reconnection Logic**: Students automatically reconnect if connection is lost

-### 📝 Interactive Transcript
+### 📝 Interactive Transcript (Teacher)
 - Scrollable transcript with newest content at bottom
 - Click any word to get instant Thai translation
 - Automatic line management (keeps last 500 lines)